Data Lakes Explained

 Today, with developments in cloud computing, companies and data teams can measure new projects according to the ROI and cost of an individual workload in order to determine if the project should be scaled out.
-The production-readiness and security of cloud computing is one of the largest breakthroughs for enterprises today.
-This model provides near unlimited capabilities for companies’ analytics lifecycles:
+The production-readiness and security of cloud computing are one of the largest breakthroughs for enterprises today.
+This model provides near-unlimited capabilities for companies’ analytics lifecycles:

-Store – Data lakes allow business to manage and organize nearly infinite amounts of information.
-Cloud object stores (AWS S3, Azure Blob, Google Cloud Storage, etc.) offer high availability access for big data computing, at an extremely low-cost.
+Store – Data lakes allow businesses to manage and organize nearly infinite amounts of information.
+Cloud object stores (AWS S3, Azure Blob, Google Cloud Storage, etc.) offer high availability access for big data computing, at an extremely low cost.

-Consume – When companies talk about having a self-service data lake, Consume is typically the stage in the life-cycle they are referencing.
+Consume – When companies talk about having a self-service data lake, Consume is typically the stage in the life cycle they are referencing.
 At this point, data is made available to the business and customers for analytics as their needs require.
-Depending on the type of complex use cases, end-users may also indirectly or directly be using the data in the form of predictions (forecasting weather, financials, sport performance, etc) or perceptive analytics (recommendation engines, fraud detection, genome sequencing, etc).
+Depending on the type of complex use cases, end-users may also indirectly or directly by using the data in the form of predictions (forecasting weather, financials, sports performance, etc) or perceptive analytics (recommendation engines, fraud detection, genome sequencing, etc).

-Enterprise data lakes are most commonly split in two general industry trends: on-premise data lakes and cloud-based data lakes.
+Data lakes are most commonly split into two general industry trends: on-premise data lakes and cloud-based data lakes.

 By definition, a data lake is an operation for collecting and storing data in its original format, and in a system or repository that can handle various schemas and structures until the data is needed by later downstream processes.

-The cloud data lake is a centralized data store (typically referred to as object storage) which allows for highly scalable data storing capabilities, and high availability for quick access by cloud computing servers or other applications.
-Commonly a data lake is setup with layers of object stores: ones that are the source of truth for gathering all ingested files, raw data that can be used for DR (Disaster Recovery); and another that is optimized for analytics and other downstream processes.
+The cloud data lake is a centralized data store (typically referred to as object storage) that allows for highly scalable data storing capabilities, and high availability for quick access by cloud computing servers or other applications.
+Commonly a data lake is set up with layers of object stores: ones that are the source of truth for gathering all ingested files, raw data that can be used for DR (Disaster Recovery); and another that is optimized for analytics and other downstream processes.

 In order to fully realize the cost advantages of a cloud data lake, the big data workflow needs to be architected to take advantage of the separation of compute and storage.
 However, the challenge is having a system that can help different big data workloads autoscale according to the nature of their workloads (whether bursty or steady stream).